 Like all agricultural products, coffee has been selectively bred resulting in a variety of different subspecies.
 All of these fall under the categories of either Arabica or Robusta beans.
 Although there are good and bad coffees in both these categories, Arabica is generally considered better quality.
 All of the beans on this list are Arabica.

-Geography Or Origin
+Geography Or Country of Origin

 Where a bean grows is just as important to the final outcome as the genetic profile of the breed.
 Altitude, climate and soil conditions all have a profound effect on the flavor of coffee.
 Weather conditions can change from season to season, which is why single origin coffees can vary so much in flavor and quality.